DefangLabs/samples/samples/nextjs-blog/README.md

 Short Description: A starter project developed using Next.js designed to make it easy to launch a blog

-Tags: nextjs, blog, nodejs, react, mdx
+Tags: Nextjs, Blog, Node.js, React, MDX

-Languages: nodejs, typescript
+Languages: Node.js, typescript